kamax-matrix/mxisd/docs/faq.md

 ### I'm not sure I understand what an "Identity server" is supposed to be or do
 The current Identity service API is more a placeholder, as the Matrix devs did not have time so far to really work on what they want to do with that part of the ecosystem.
-Therefore, "Identity" is a misleading word currently.
+Therefore, "Identity" is currently a misleading word and concept.
 Given the scope of the current Identity Service API, it would be best called "Invitation service".

 Because the current scope is so limited and no integration is done with the Homeserver, there was a big lack of features